-1) Campfires EXCEPT campstoves using candles, pressurized liquid or other manufactured fuels.
+1) Building, maintaining, attending or using a fire EXCEPT campstoves, using candles, pressurized liquid or other manufactured fuels.

 4) Occupation and use by groups of more than 10 persons.

-5) Storing equipment, personal property, or supplies, including geocaches and letterboxes.
+5) Storing equipment, personal property, or supplies : to include geocaching and letterboxing.

 6) Possessing or using a wagon, cart or other forms of mechanical transport.

-7) Camping or having a campfire within 1/4 mile of any hut, shelter, developed tent site, cabin, picnic area, developed day use site or campground, except at designated sites.
+7) No camping or fires within 1/4 mile of any hut,shelter,developed tentsite,cabin,picnic area, developed day use site or campground, except at designated sites.